Coronavirus Collections Care

 What if I don’t have a conservator?

 Icon and its Care of Collections Group have also published a guide and checklist on 'waking up' collections post-lockdown designed to support organisations holding heritage collections with limited inhouse conservation expertise.
+You may also find the following helpful:

 If you need a conservation expert to support your work, Icon's Conservation Register can help you identify someone with the right skills in your area.